hinto-janai/malvarma/src/before_we_start/what_things_mean.md

 "Cold" is usually used as a synonym for air-gapped.

-## 🔑 Spend/View key
-Monero wallets are made up of 4 keys:
-- Private spend key
-- Private view key
-- Public spend key
-- Public view key

-What each of these are used for is not too important for the purposes of this guide.

-The important thing to take away is that the **private spend key** is the only key that can spend funds.

-When you create a "view-only" wallet in Monero, it is a wallet that has access to all keys **except the private spend key**, thus it cannot spend funds (but it can see incoming funds just fine).

 ## ❄️🔥 Cold/Hot wallet
 A `cold` wallet is a wallet that employs the air-gapped techniques described above and is not connected to any network.